 Joining us for today’s show is Biju Baby, a Vice President of Global Sales Operations who knows a thing or two about supporting revenue growth.
 His company has seen an impressive 54 quarters of sequential revenue growth and Biju has been an instrumental part of the team the last six years.

 Today’s topic is back office support, how to make your company so easy to buy from and sell for that you win more deals.
 While most of us enjoy an occasional tough mudder with friends on a weekend, we wouldn’t want to run one every day.
-Do you make your sales reps run an internal tough mudder of red tape to push a deal across the table?
-To follow along, download our 10th annual workbook, How to Make Your Number in 2017.
-Turn to the sales strategy section and flip to the Back-Office Support phase on pages 326 – 327 of the PDF workbook.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 In this use case, we review a company that spans 21 countries and is so easy to sell for that they turnaround most pricing decisions in 24-hours.
 Biju Baby is uniquely qualified to speak on this topic of back office support as the Vice President of Global Sales Operations for Equinix.
 A public company with revenue of $3.6 billion, Equinix builds and operate data centers for customers to connect with each other.
 Watch as Biju demonstrates how to be a company that’s easy to buy from and a company that’s easy to sell for.
 Topics include: